Autoflowering cannabis

 Autoflowering cannabis or day neutral cannabis varieties automatically switch from vegetative growth to the flowering stage based on age, as opposed to the ratio of light to dark hours required with photoperiod dependent/short-day strains.
 Many autoflowering varieties are ready to harvest in less than 10 weeks from seed.
 Dwarf varieties can have short stature while still giving decent harvests.

 Origins

 The origins of autoflowering cannabis are still debatable.
-The strain Lowryder by breeder The Joint Doctor was the original large scale marketed autoflower.
+The strain Lowryder, by breeder The Joint Doctor, was the original large scale marketed autoflower and was first sold in 2003.
 Lowryder contains genetics from a Mexican strain that was referred to as Mexican Rudy and is believed to be created from a cross between a Mexican sativa and a Russian Cannabis ruderalis.
 Another theory is that the early genetics came from the first oilseed hemp variety called Finola, which was developed from Russian stock in Finland during 1995.
 These early hybrids with large amounts of C. ruderalis genes were lacking some of the finer qualities of high grade cannabis strains available.

 The ruderalis subspecies of cannabis is highly resilient.
 Native to the harsh climates of Russia, central Europe, and central Asia, ruderalis was officially identified in the wild regions of South Siberia by Janischewski, a Russian botanist, back in 1924.